octokit/discussions/docs/README.md

 The GitHub employee is expected to:

 - Respond to any requests for review or feedback from the community maintainer
+- Provide coverage for maintainer when they are on vacation
 - Raise any concerns or issues with the client or maintainer

 ## Collaborative